Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - 🤩 Excitement to learn!
 - 0️⃣ Prior knowledge is required;
-- ✅ You can pass the AWS Cloud Practitioner (CLF-C01) Exam solely based on our Practice Tests Exams.
+- ✅ You can pass the Amazon Web Services Certified (AWS Certified) Cloud Practitioner (CLF-C01) Exam solely based on our Practice Tests Exams.

 ## Table of Contents